EBISPOT/zooma/README.md

 `#- neo4j_data:/data`

-If you stop docker and re-run it with the volumes loaded, you need go to edit the `docker-compose.yml` file and from the zooma-neo4j service comment out the
+If you stop docker and re‑run it with the volumes loaded, you need go to edit the `docker-compose.yml` file and from the zooma‑neo4j service comment out the

 `- spring.data.neo4j.indexes.auto=assert` line ...

-... and un-comment the `- spring.data.neo4j.indexes.auto=none` line.
+... and un‑comment the `- spring.data.neo4j.indexes.auto=none` line.

 ## Search Zooma